davlaf/ti_hub_midi/README.md

 # Potential issues

 Some TI Hubs cannot play notes below C3.
 I don't know what causes it, or a fix.
 For reference, my hub runs sketch version 1.3.0.19 and it works.
 I have made a workaround, which just increases low notes until they are C3 or above.
+Also, the notes from the 6th octave or above dont sound very good, so I changed them aswell.
 ```python
 pitch_to_note = {
   21: "A3",